 What Is The Celery Juice Detox?

-However, there is limited scientific evidence to back these claims.
+However, there is no scientific evidence to back these claims.
 Furthermore, celery can’t detoxify your body – your body has a natural detoxification system for this purpose.
 Your liver, lungs, intestines, and kidney work together to rid your body of all waste and impurities (12).

 Why You Shouldn’t Detox With Celery Juice